radhikaj/openenclave-protobuf/README.md

-# This project is to create a basic POC to get protobuf linked inside an enclave.
-It is not maintained regularly and not meant to be used in production
+# Disclaimer: This project is to create a basic POC to get libprotobuf working inside an enclave.
+It is not scrubbed for vulnerabilities and is not meant to be used in production

 # Build and use protobuf with Open Enclave